-The census bureau is making public ; in numbers of plants will be shown by means of occasional builtetins the results of its labors the past few months.
-The population of the 45 States of the Union is 74,627,907, as against 62,116,811 in 1890, an increase of 511,096.
-Adding the population of the ferritories, including Alaska and Hawail and the Indians on reservations, the grand total is 76,295,220, as against 63,-
+The census bureau is making public by means of occasional bulletins the results of its labors the past few months.
+The population of the 45 States of the Union is 74,627,907, as against 62,116,811 in 1890, an increase of 2,511,096.
+Adding the population of the Territories, including Alaska and Hawall and the Indians on reservations, the grand total is 76,295,220, as against 63,-

-The census of 1900 shows that there are in round numbers 5.800.000 separate farms in the United States and territories and about 600,000 manufacturing institutions, an increase in ten years of 150,000 plants.
-The increase of manufactories in the west and south has been remarkable.
+The cenaus of 1900 shows that there are in round numbers 5.800.000 separate farms in the United States and territories and about 600,000 manufacturing in- 2 stitutions, an increase in ten years of 150,000 plants.
+The increase of manufactories in the ? west and south has been re- o markable.

-569.756 in 1890.
-The total increase, therefore, in inhabitants in the last decade 18 13,225,464,
+MS 756 in 1890.
+The total increase, there fore, in inhabitants in the last decade 19 13.225.464.

-What this remarkable increase stands for in actual numbers of people may be toprehended by imagining its distri-tion over a given territory.
-The comblacd population of the great and pop-ulous States of New York and Pennsylvania has been duplicated within a fraction by the increase of ten year.
-Had Illinois, Ohio, Missouri and Texas. which stand next to New York and Pennsylvania in point of population, not contained a soul in 1890 and received the increase of the decade, they would be as populous as they are today.
+What this remarkable increase stands for in actual numbers of people may be comprehended by imagining its distributton over a given territory.
+The com-blued population of the great and populous States of New York and Pennsylvania has been duplicated within a fraction by the increase of ten year.
+Had Illineis, Ohio, Missouri and Texas, which stand next to New York and Pennsylvania in point of population, not contained a soul in 1890 and received the increase of the decade, they would be as populous as they are today.
 Leaving out the State of Texas, the population of the States and territories west of the Mississippi is about the same as the increase of the whole country as shown by the census.
-The popution of Porto Rico is not included in the increase and Hawall contributes but 154,000, so that the figures given show the results of normal growth.
+The popu-lation of Porto Rico is not included in the increase and Hawali contributes but 154,000, so that the figures given show the results of normal growth.
+The amount of increase is remarkable and wholly unexpected.
+Says the director of the census, William R. Merriam: The ablest statisticians in the counwere surprised by the population of the country as revealed by the cen-sus.
+None of us at the bureau dared put the total above 75,000,060.
+I was surprised myself, as we all were.
+We reckoned that the decreased immigration for the last decade must work a crease in the percentage of gain for the decade as compared with the decade preceding.
+Between 1880 and 1890 & vast immigration flowed into our This was much diminished, it Was supposed, during the hard times between 1893 and 1897.
+Work was so scarce and prosperity so diminished that people of other lands found little to attract them hitherward. enough Consequently we did not dare forecast so large a total population as, it seems, we actually possess.

-amount of Increase is remarkable and wholly unexpected.
-Says the direc-tor of the census.
-William R. Merriam: "The ablest statisticians in the country were surprised by the population of the country as revealed by the census.
-None of us at the bureau dared put the total above 75,000,000.
-I was surprised inyself, as we all were.
-We reckoned that the decreased immigra-tion for the last decade must work a decrease in the percentage of gain for the decade as compared with the decade preceding.
-Between 1880 and 1890 a vast immigration flowed into our This was much diminished, i Was supposed, during the hard times between 1893 and 1897.
-Work was so scorce and prosperity so diminished that people of other lands found little enough to attract them hitherward.
-Consequently we did not dare forecast so large a total population as, it seems, we actually possess.
-"We are getting out the main infor-mation first of all, and the details will follow.
-I cannot now make any qualitative analysis of the census.
-We must dispose of the quantities first of all. marcas, when it meets in December, have the results at hand apon which to base the new apportionment of seats in the lower house.
-The whole re-sult will not be published until January. and indeed I see a good year's work beto be very great in the West, especially in and about Chicago.
-The South also has added to its manufactures.
-Whether the increase in the West and South is additional to or at the expense of the manufactories of the East I do not yet know."
+Ve are getting out the main information first of all, and the details will yw.
+I cannot now make any qualiv, analysis of the census.
+We must of the quantities first of all. s, when it meets in December, ve the results at hand upon whit to base the new apportionment of seats in the lower house.
+The whole result will not be published until January, and indeed I see a good year's work be-Iore us there are 19 cities which have 200,000 inhabitants or more in 1900, 19 cities which have between 100,000 and 200,is additional to or at the expense of the manufactories of the East I do not yet know."